mykelalvis/FATESRD/fate-srd.com/fate-srd.com/fate-space-toolkit/Introduction.md

 This view is somewhat antithetical to the spirit of Fate, whose relatively low granularity means it’s always flexible.
 Some aspect may always be invoked to transform a potential disaster into a triumph.
 In some cases, this generous approach to modeling reality can conflict with the desire for scientific verisimilitude.

 However, one way to deal with this conflict is to rely on the players’ own sense of scientific plausibility.
-In a high- or medium-plausibility game, if any player believes that something being described is a little too scientifically optimistic, they may call for “Cold Equations.”
+In a high- or medium-plausibility game, if any player believes that something being described is a little too scientifically optimiztic, they may call for “Cold Equations.”
 The player challenged by the Cold Equations may reply in one of two ways before they roll the dice:

 - “Science is a harsh mistress”: If the roll is a failure, invoking aspects can improve the result only up to a tie; it’s not possible to succeed or succeed with style.
 - “The human spirit always prevails”: Invoking an aspect for this roll only gives a +1 bonus, not +2, making it much more difficult—but still possible—to succeed or even succeed with style.